2015 TENNESSEE AP BROADCASTERS

-The 2014 Tennessee AP Newspaper Awards Contest is designed to recognize Tennessee AP members and staffers for outstanding performance in print journalism.
-The competition is open to all AP members in Tennessee and outside Tennessee with designated market areas that extend into Tennessee and staffers employed by members at the time the entries were produced.
+The 2015 Tennessee AP Broadcasters and Newspaper Awards Contest is designed to recognize Tennessee AP members and staffers for outstanding performance in journalism.
+The competition is open to all AP members in Tennessee and outside Tennessee with designated market areas that extend into Tennessee.
 To be eligible to enter, entries must be about news, features or sports that occurred solely in Tennessee.
-Entries must have been broadcast or published in calendar 2013.
+Entries must have been broadcast or published in calendar 2014.

 Division I: More than 50,000 daily (Nashville, Memphis, Knoxville, Chattanooga).